-Want to sew something that doesn't take a lot of fabric or pattern pieces?
+This short list is chock full of simple sewing projects.
+Need to sew something that doesn't take a lot of fabric or pattern pieces?
 This is the list for you!
-I've compiled 9 Simple Sewing projects that are easy and great for beginners.
-These are great scrap busters and some make wonderful gifts, too!
+I've compiled some sewing projects that are easy and great for beginners.
+These are great for scrap busting and make wonderful gifts, too!

 Projects to Sew: